yusufaine/tp/docs/UserGuide.md

 :information_source: **Keywords used for the find feature are case-insensitive!**<br>
 Don't worry, McKitchen would still be able to find "Secret Family Sauce" even if you search for "secret family sauce" (or searching for the secret ingredient). :wink:

+:information_source: **Order of the specified keyword does not matter!**<br>
+McKitchen will still return the same result despite how you order the keywords!

 </div>